btamadio/app-ideas/Projects/3-Advanced/Bug-Race-Game.md

 ## Bonus features

 -   [ ] User can see race metrics for each bug showing the number of races run, number of wins, and number of losses.
--   [ ] User can see the winning bug bounce when it wins a race
--   [ ] User can see loosing bugs flip on their backs when they loose a race
--   [ ] User can hear unique sounds played when the race starts and ends
--   [ ] User can bet on winner of race
+-   [ ] User can bet on races

 ## Useful links and resources